 Condolences to all the families who have had a loved one pass.
 Condolences to Robert & Shirley Abernathy on the loss of their son, Jeffrey Abernathy, Delbert Person on the loss of his mother, Peggy Person (retiree), Steve Grant on the loss of his father, Rolland Grant (retiree), Sue Sanders on the loss of her husband, Art Sanders (retiree), the family of Herbert Farrand (retiree).

 The following members and associates are in our thoughts and prayers: Robert Abernathy, Jewell Carrier, Joyce and Herb Fernholz, Dave Hodges, Don & Helen Hogan, Dorothy Hoisington, Roger & Alice Miller, Leonard Schneider, Bob & Lee Vergason, Mason Williams, Willa Wright, and any others we may have missed.

-The Lansing Labor News is now online.
-You may access it at www.lansinglabornews.org
+The Lansing Labor News is online at www.lansinglabornews.org

 The Food Bank could use our help.
 If possible, bring canned goods to donate when you attend retiree events.
 No expired food please.